lexich/redux-api/README.md

 bower install redux-api --save
 ```

-If you don't use tools like webpack, browserify, etc and loading redux-api manually - the best way add redux api to you project is:
+If you don't use tools like webpack, browserify, etc and loading redux-api manually - the best way add redux-api to you project is:
 ```js
 <script src="(...)/redux-api.min.js"></script>
 <script>